About the Herd

 Meet the Ride for Joy Horses!

-The name Sassy does not fit her kind and easy going personality.
-She quietly accepts new things introduced into her world and maintains a sweet attitude regardless of the circumstances.
-It is easy to tell when she is at her most calm and happy.
+The name Sassy does not fit her kind and easy going personality, unless a gelding gets too close to her personal bubble.
+She quietly accepts new things introduced into her world and maintains a sweet attitude in almost all circumstances, but she lets the boys know with a quick look when they get too close!
+It is easy to tell when Sassy is at her happiest and calmest state.
 Her head gets lower and lower at the walk until she almost drags her nose on the ground!

 Shimmy is an AQHA mare who came to the program in 2017 as a possible fill-in horse.
 Her services were required when another horse needed a break and Shimmy more than saved the day.
 She quickly became a favorite among volunteers and riders due to her quietness, silky smooth gait, and extensive training.
 Shimmy has been a drill team instructor's horse since she was four, allowing her to experience all kinds of settings and people and keeping her training at the highest level.

 Her fill-in status was quickly changed to full time, go-to status thanks to her many amazing qualities, not the least of which is her complete joy when being scratched in her favorite spots.

 Bella is an Appaloosa mare who returned to the program in 2018 after taking a pasture break, and she is happy to be back to work at the barn.
 She is known for having an opinion about many activities and always looking for entertainment.
 Her big, muscular frame makes her great for adults and veterans and her smooth gait is excellent for unsteady riders.
 Bella's desire to think for herself allows her to safely challenge more experienced riders to increase their skills.
 Thanks to her large size and extra large personality, Bella is a horse to love.